Communications/public relations staff

 - print - newsletters, leaflets and posters

-- multimedia - websites, intranets and online video
+- digital - websites, social media, intranets and online video

 - events - conferences, meetings, exhibitions and speeches

 - ad campaigns - in newspapers, on local radio, social media and in the public, such as buses and trains

 Your role in communications and PR can include

 - managing the reputation of the organisation

 - developing, implementing and evaluating communications strategies